 Anand Kumar, a University of South Florida marketing professor, said of the new logo that “People aren’t going to change stores because of a logo, but the old one associated Walmart with cheap.
 Along with store improvements, this will help change perceptions.”

 Meanwhile, Linda Blakley, spokeswoman for the Bentonville, Ark., chain, commented on the new logo saying that “We wanted something softer, friendlier and warmer.
 The spark is the spirit of our company: innovation, inspiration, and people working harder to bring prices down.”

 If nothing else, the numerous changes of the Walmart logo and the reasoning behind them shows the significance that companies as successful as Walmart place on details such as their logo design.

 Before the most recent logo was unveiled, Walmart used a logo that sported a red, white, and blue color scheme in an attempt to invoke patriotic appeal to their still largely USA-centric customer base.
 The latest logo, though, was designed using a soft blue and yellow scheme in an attempt to be more welcoming and inviting to their customers across the world.

-The change was also necessary due to the fact that Walmart was trying to rebrand themselves at the time to do away with their image as a cheap, lower-class company.
-Walmart knew that switching logos was an important part of changing their image and associations, regardless of whether or not the old logo was effective, and decided to go with a completely new design that would be the new face of the rebranded company.
+The change was also necessary due to the fact that Walmart was trying to rebrand themselves at the time to do away with its image as a cheap, lower-class company.
+Walmart knew that switching logos was a prominent part of changing their image and associations, regardless of whether or not the old logo was sufficient, and decided to go with a completely new design that would be the new face of the rebranded company.